nucypher/nucypher/docs/source/support/faq.rst

 --------------------------------------------------------------------

 Worker nodes need to run ``nucypher`` and a local ethereum node.
-In total, you will require at 4GB for RAM.
+In total, you will require at least 4GB for RAM.
 Nodes also need 24/7 uptime and a static, public IPv4 address.

 For ``nucypher`` specific requirements, see `System Requirements and Dependencies <https://docs.nucypher.com/en/latest/guides/installation_guide.html#system-requirements-and-dependencies/>`_.